 What interest rate can you expect from a business loan?

 The interest rate on a business loan is largely determined based on an independent assessment of your circumstances.
-There are literally thousands of unsecured business loans available to business owners on the market right now with interest rates ranging from a few percents to over 10 percent, with large variants of rates due to the large marketplace.
+There are literally thousands of unsecured business loans available to business owners on the market right now with interest rates ranging from a few percent to over 10 percent, with large variants of rates due to the large marketplace.
 Arrangement fees are also another cost to be taken in to account with unsecured loans.

 What is an interest rate?